Hazukiaoi/superpowers-game-ftween-plugin/tutorial.md

 ## Timer

 Just want to do something after some time ?
-Just create a tween with this constructor:
+Then just create a tween with this fourth constructor:
-`( time: number, onComplete: fTween.Listener, params?: fTween.Params ): fTween.Tween`
+`( time: number, onComplete: fTween.TweenCallback, params?: fTween.Params ): fTween.Tween`

     new fTween.Tween( 2, function() {
-      console.log( "Time's up!" );
+      Sup.log( "Time's up!
+Remaining time:"+this.remainingTime ); // 0
       doSomething();
     } );
     // this prints the message and calls doSomething() after 2 seconds

-In the case of such timer, the `from` object you may get via the listeners contains the `elapsedTime` and `remainingTime`properties.
+In the case of such timer, the `from` object you may get via the `this` variable of the callbacks contains the `elapsedTime` and `remainingTime` properties.

 ## Playback control

-When you create a new tween instance and pass (at least) the 'to' object and a positive duration, __the tween will automatically start__.
+When you create a new tween instance and pass (at least) the `to` object and a positive duration, __the tween will automatically start__.
 You can prevent this behavior by setting the start property with a negative number in the `params` argument.

     new fTween.Tween( { value: 10 }, 2 ); // starts right away